All Episodes

 You know, you already told me to shut up three times today.

-So, you know, we're on we're on a roll, you know.
+So, you know, we're on a roll.

-We get on the road.
+You know, we get on the road.

-Oh my God.
+Oh, my God.

 And poor sweet baby James.

-He'll be he could be next to me.
+He can be next to me.

 I'm fine with that.

-Well, Sweet Baby James has that name for a reason.
+Well, sweet baby James has that name for a reason.

 He's very, very sweet.